UTS-Bioinformatics/Paper_Smoking_Multi_Omics/README.md

 All code required to reproduce the analyses reported in the manuscript is provided in this repository.

-A stable version corresponding to the submitted manuscript is archived as a GitHub **release** (see Releases tab).

 ---

 ## Software requirements